The six warmest holiday destinations in Spain for winter sun in 2025

 Tenerife

-The Canary Islands are the capital of winter sun in Spain, and Tenerife is the most popular.
+The Canary Islands offer the best of Spanish winter sun, and Tenerife is the most popular.
 As well as being a key summer destination, this island receives six hours of sunshine per day between December and February, with temperature averages in these months standing at around 18C (with average highs around 22C).

 By contrast, the some parts of the UK only get an hour-and-a-half of sunshine per day in December.
 In London, that amount drops to 1 hour 15 minutes, according to analysis by data analytics firm Statista.

-Note: This piece was first published in November 2024 and has been revised and updated